OGRE

 Object-Oriented Graphics Rendering Engine (OGRE) is a scene-oriented, real-time, open-source, 3D rendering engine.

-Ogre has been ported to Windows, macOS, Linux, PocketPC, Xbox, and PS3.
+Ogre has been ported to Linux, macOS, Windows, PocketPC, Xbox, and PS3.

 Functionality

 OGRE is a C++ class library built on a modular architecture where functionality is extended via dynamically loaded plugins.
 Core subsystems are implemented as plugins, allowing developers to select implementations at runtime.

 Essential components like the render system, image format loaders, and mesh importers are handled by this plugin system.
 To facilitate rapid development, the SDK integrates the Assimp library for comprehensive mesh loading and Dear ImGui for creating graphical user interfaces.
 This combination makes it straightforward to build applications for 3D data visualization and inspection.
 More broadly, the plugin architecture enables developers to tailor the engine's capabilities and footprint, such as using a full suite of asset importers for development tools while shipping a minimal set with the final product.

 In addition to its native C++ API, OGRE provides official language bindings for other programming languages, such as C#, Java, and Python.
 These bindings are automatically generated from the C++ source code using the SWIG tool.